 How To Make Chicken Kabsa

-**Brief overview below.
-Full recipe is at the end of the post.
+*This is a visual overview.
+Full recipe with measurements is at the end of the post.

-- Combine Kabsa spices and set aside.
-Cook almonds, raisins, and sultanas until golden brown.
+- Combine kabsa spices and set aside.
+Cook nuts and dried fruits until golden brown.

 - Add carrots, stock, dried limes, seared chicken, salt and simmer.
 Remove partially cooked chicken to a plate.
 Scoop out some tomato oil and set aside.